A fascinating recent study has shown that a single, toxic team member can create group team-wide dysfunction and breakdown.

 - Nothing – live with it.
 Clearly not a good option.

-- Preventative action – as a team define an agreement on what sorts of behaviours would make our team powerful and what we can count on from each other.
-We create a team artefact, often called a Social Contract to capture this.
+- Preventative action – as a team defines an agreement on what sorts of behaviours would make our team powerful and what we can count on from each other.
+We create a team artifact, often called a Social Contract to capture this.
 I will discuss this more in post three in this series.
 If behaviour slips off track then we can confront them about the behaviour – what Felps’ called “motivational interventions”.

 - Reject them out of the team, for the sake of the Team.
 Is this hard?
 Yes – it is very difficult but nobody said this way easy.
-We know values and behaviours impact teams and as post two in this series will show, negative emotions kills teams.
+We know values and behaviours impact teams and as post two in this series will show, negative emotions kill teams.

 Note – a motivation intervention or rejection requires that teammates have some power and skills.
 A good social contract and a good facilitating Scrum Master can help with this.

-Next post, I will look into an incredible discovers in the world of social psychology – mirror neurons.
+Next post, I will look into an incredible discovery in the world of social psychology – mirror neurons.
 These incredible little things make us experience other people’s emotions as if they were our own.

 Perhaps this can go some way to explaining Felps’ findings.